The ETSU Institutional BioSafety and Chemical Safety Committee (IBC)

 - If your protocol involves the use of animals, you are required to submit an "Animal

-Study Protocol" form to the University Committee on Animal Care and to complete a mandatory online training course and exam and tour of the animal
+Study Protocol" form to the Institutional Animal Care and Use Committee and to complete a mandatory online training course and exam and tour of the animal

 - Investigators should consult the ETSU Chemical Hygiene Plan for handling procedures when using potentially hazardous chemicals.